 The information contained herein is subject to change without notice.
 The only warranties for HP products and services are set forth in the express warranty statements accompanying such products and services.
 Nothing herein should be construed as constituting an additional warranty.
 HP shall not be liable for technical or editorial errors or omissions contained herein.

 Microsoft and Windows are U.S. registered trademarks of Microsoft Corporation.
 Linux is a U.S. registered trademark of Linus Torvalds.
+UNIX is a registered trademark of The Open Group.

 HP SmartStart Scripting Toolkit Linux Edition Best Practices